garden-io/garden/docs/reference/module-types/jib-container.md

     # either side will be ignored (i.e. if you put a Service annotation here, it'll also appear on Pod specs but will
     # be safely ignored there, and vice versa).
     annotations: {}

-    # The command/entrypoint to run the container with when starting the service.
-    command:

-    # The arguments to run the container with when starting the service.
-    args:

     # Whether to run the service as a daemon (to ensure exactly one instance runs per node).
 May not be supported by
     # all providers.